-If you’re looking to venture out on your own as a tax agent or rapidly expand your accountancy, an accounting practice commercial loan can help you do just that.
+Looking to head out on your own as a tax agent or rapidly expand your accountancy?

-Banks love accountants and will offer incredible deals just to get your business.
+Banks love accountants and offer incredible deals on accounting practice commercial loans just to get your business.

-Getting a really competitive interest rate and borrowing the amount you need will come down to choosing the right commercial lender.
+Borrowing the amount to fund your business goals will come down to choosing the right commercial lender.

 How much can I borrow?